Amplitude-Developer-Docs/amplitude-dev-center/docs/data/destinations/split-cohort.md

 ## Export cohorts into Split

-After Split is connected to Amplitude, you can sync any Amplitude cohort to it.
+After you connect Split and Amplitude, you can sync any Amplitude cohort to it.

 1. In Amplitude, open the cohort you want to export.
-Click **Sync**, and choose Split.
+Click **Sync**, and choose **Split**.
 2. Choose the API target.
 3. Select the sync cadence.
 4. Save your work.